 Yes, water is located at designated stations through out the climb.
 Signage will be posted to direct you to the nearest water station.
 Medical staff will also be on-site for those who need any assistance throughout the event.
 Any volunteer can assist you and put you in contact with medical personnel.
 If you must exit in case of an emergency or you are unable to complete the climb, seek assistance from event staff or volunteers and you will be escorted properly.
 Do not just exit on any floor; there are procedures in place for your safety.

 Will there be a marathon start or a relay?

 The Fight For Air Climb does not have a marathon start, and it is not a relay.
 Climbers will start in 15 second intervals, and teams will be grouped together.

 Please bring any fundraising dollars you have collected and not yet turned in.
-A list of specific Day of Event information will be e-mailed (or sent) to each participant the week of the event and additional information can be found on the Climber FAQ sheet.
-Please bring a positive attitude and lots of energy.
-You will have so much fun!
+A list of specific Day of Event information will be sent to each participant the week of the event and additional information can be found on the Climber FAQ page.
+Most importantly, please bring a positive attitude and lots of energy!

 How do I sign up?

-You can register online by following the links in the left margin or you can call our office and register over the phone during normal business hours at (216) 532-8203.
+You can register online as part of a team by clicking here or you can register onlline as an individual by clicking here or you call our office and register over the phone during normal business hours at (513) 985-3990.